 Your new slacks may suffer a few snags, but your cat means well.
 When Tiger jumps on your lap to knead your legs, it means she's feeling relaxed, comfortable and secure.
 Kneading is learned very early in a cat's life.
 It's something most kittens do while nursing.

 If your cat makes a habit of licking your fingers, there are several possible reasons.
 The first is that your cat simply likes the taste of your sweat or hand lotion.
 In some cases, licking can be a comforting behavior; it may be linked to nursing.
 If your cat licks you excessively and shows other signs of anxiety, check with your vet.

 If a pinch of catnip sends Fluffy into a state of bliss, you might wonder if your innocent furball is getting high.
 The answer is yes.
-Reid says chemicals in catnip produce a response similar to intoxication.
-"There's a genetic basis for it, so some cats show no reaction.
-Others show that very extreme attraction."
+Chemicals in catnip produce a response similar to intoxication.
+Because there's a genetic basis for it, some cats show an extreme attraction.
+Others show no reaction at all.
 In some cats, this naughty herb may even cause hallucinations.
 Catnip is not toxic to cats.
-However, ingestion of large amounts can lead to vomiting or diarrhea.
-Catnip should not be given to pregnant cats.
+However, eating large amounts can lead to vomiting or diarrhea.
+Catnip shouldn't be given to pregnant cats.